Terracini matroids: algebraic matroids of secants and embedded joins: Preliminaries

 Note that $210 = \binom{10}{4}$ and $120 = \binom{10}{7},$ so the last row of the table indicates that the algebraic matroid of $X_3$ and its secant varieties are uniform matroids.
 We want to emphasize that $M(X_1)\neq M(X_3)$ and $M(X_2) \neq M(X_3)$ showing that $X_1$ and $X_2$ have special coordinates resulting in many fewer independent sets than in the generic case.
 Additionally, in each case $\rank M(X_i) = 4,$ and the rank of the matroid union $M(X_i) \vee M(X_i)$ is 8, while the rank of $M(X_i^{\{2\}})$ is 7. \exqed \end{example}

-The proof of Theorem~\ref{introtheorem: subunion} relies on an isomorphism between the algebraic matroid $M(X)$ and a matroid that records linear dependencies among coordinates in the tangent space that can be derived from the Jacobian of the generators of $\II(X)$.
-Since it is difficult to track down a precise statement or detailed proof of the construction of this linear matroid, we give one for completeness. \begin{theorem} Let $X \subseteq \mathbb{A}_{\kk}^N$ be an irreducible affine cone.
-If $\kk$ is closed and has characteristic zero, then there is an open, dense subset $U\subseteq X$ such that $M(X)$ is isomorphic to the $\kk$-linear matroid of the images ${\rm d} x_i$ of the coordinate functions $x_i$ in the Zariski cotangent space at any point $x\in U$. \end{theorem} \begin{proof} Suppose that $\II(X) = \langle f_1, \ldots, f_m\rangle$.
-Direct computations show that $\Omega_{\kk(X)/\kk}$, the stalk of the sheaf of Kähler differentials at the generic point of $X$, is linearly isomorphic to the cokernel of the transpose of the Jacobian matrix of the $f_i$ (see, e.g., \cite[Exercise 21.2.E]{vakil}).
-In characteristic zero, for $f\in S$, $z_i$ is in the support of $f$ if and only if ${\rm d} z_i$ is in the support of ${\rm d}f$, from which we deduce (using the Jacobian description) that the $\kk$-linear matroid of the ${\rm d}z_i$ in $\Omega_{\kk(X)/\kk}$ is isomorphic to $M(X)$.
-Futhermore, because $\kk$ is closed, the Nullstellensatz implies that there is an open subset $U$ of rational points of $X$.
-If $x\in U$ is a point with maximal ideal $m$, then there is a linear isomorphism of $\kk$-vector spaces $m/m^2 \longrightarrow \Omega_{\kk(X)/\kk}\otimes_{\kk(X)} \kk$ (e.g., \cite[Exercise 21.2.F]{vakil}), which proves the result (since the Zariski cotangent space at $x$ is $m/m^2$). \end{proof} See \cite{ rosen2025linearizing} for a more elementary proof and a discussion of the relationship with \cite{ingleton}.
+The proof of Theorem~\ref{introtheorem: subunion} relies on linearizing $M(X)$.
+The following is a folklore corollary of \cite{ingleton}, but we give a quick proof for completeness. \begin{theorem} Let $X \subseteq \mathbb{A}_{\kk}^n$ be an irreducible affine variety.
+If $\kk$ is closed and has characteristic zero, then there is an open, dense subset $U\subseteq X$ such that $M(X)$ is isomorphic to the $\kk$-linear matroid of the images ${\rm d} z_i$ of the coordinate functions $z_i$ in the Zariski cotangent space at any point $x\in U$. \end{theorem} \begin{proof} Let $Z = \{z_1, \ldots, z_n\}$.
+Let $B$ be a basis of $M(X)$.
+By Lemma~\ref{lem: independent iff dominant}, $\pi_B$ is dominant, so there is an open dense subset $V_B\subseteq \kk^B$ of regular values by Lemma~\ref{lem: sard}.
+Set $U_B = \pi^{-1}_B(V_B)$; this is an open dense subset of $X$ by continuity and irreducibility of $X$.
+For any $x\in U_B$, the differential pullback $({\rm d}\pi_B)^*_x : T^*_{\pi_B(x)} \kk^B \to T^*_x X$ is injective, and considering dimension, a linear isomorphism.
+By the identification of $T^*_{\pi_B(x)}$ with $(\kk^B)^*$, the images of $\{{\rm d} z_i : i\in B\}$ in $T^*_x X$ are linearly independent, and considering dimension, a basis.
+The set $U$ in the conclusion is obtained by taking the intersection of $U_B$ as $B$ varies over all bases of $M(X)$. \end{proof} See \cite{ rosen2025linearizing} for a more elementary proof and a discussion of the relationship with \cite{ingleton}.
 If a variety is the image of another variety, then the linear matroid in Theorem~\ref{thm: ingleton} can also be obtained from the image of the differential at a suitably general point.
 We illustrate these ideas in the following example.

 \begin{example} Let $\varphi: \mathbb{C}^4 \to \mathbb{C}^4$ be given by $\varphi(s,t,u,v) = (su,sv, tu, tv).$ The Zariski closure of the image of $\varphi$ is the variety $X$ with $\II(X) = \langle z_1z_4-z_2z_3 \rangle.$ The matroid $M(X)$ is the uniform matroid of rank 2 on 4 elements.
 From Theorem~\ref{thm: ingleton}, at a generic point of $X$, the algebraic matroid $M(X)$ is isomorphic to the linear matroid on the ${\rm d}z_i$ with unique circuit